learn-co-curriculum/phase-3-intro-to-sinatra/README.md

 manually, but... nope, that won't work.
 There are way too many numbers for that to be practical!

-What we can do instead is write out a route using a special syntax by providing **named parameters**, which looks like this:
+What we can do instead is write out a route using a special syntax with **named parameters**, which looks like this:

 ```rb
 class App < Sinatra::Base